My New York / Mi México

 I boldly entered these places as if I belonged, like Alice in some low-rent Latin/urban wonderland.
 I embraced this world of the living past with open arms, exploring, using only a guidebook filled with decades-old tourist clichés.
 The imminent danger of a midnight stroll up the busy Eje Central, remnants of its show business past still evident, never occurred to me.
 I thought the pimps and whores lurking in doorways were somehow my friends and would protect me.
 Fortunately nothing bad ever happened.
 I entered a romantic and imaginary world of the past, now part of my mythical self.
 I decided to stay.

-New York is in color now, digitalized and user friendly.
+New York is in full technicolor now, digitalized and user friendly.
 It no longer knows me, and I don’t know it.
-Its strangely unfamiliar streets unroll before me like an Oriental carpet whose pattern I don’t recognize.
-My New York is frozen in time like an Edward Hopper painting, a still life on the counter of some long gone Madison Avenue coffee shop: my mother’s half empty, lipstick-kissed coffee cup, a lonely cheesecake awaiting a customer under its glass dome nearby.
+Its strangely unfamiliar streets unroll before me like an oriental carpet whose pattern I don’t recognize.
+My New York is frozen in time like an Edward Hopper painting, a stilllife on the counter of some long gone Madison Avenue coffee shop: my mother’s half empty, lipstick-kissed coffee cup, a lonely cheesecake awaiting a customer under its glass dome nearby.
 My New York has become somebody else’s New York.

 Mi México es ahora, actual.
 Tortilla and chilied cooking smells have become the norm for me.
 I know where to get off the bus by spying banal landmarks from the corner of my eye like other Chilangos do.
 The past no longer dominates reality.
 I still go to the centro.
-I even have lunch at a little old fonda that looks like those stopped-in-time, el-México-que-se-nos-fue sort of places.
+I even have lunch at a little old fonda, one of those stopped-in-time, el-México-que-se-nos-fue sort of places.
 I continue to explore the back streets of the Merced and Tepito.
 And it’s still magical.

 I now see that ‘my New York’ never really existed.
 Nor did mi México.
 They were and they are in my mind.
 I belong to neither and to both.
 There’s no place like home…